cpoutfitters/cpoutfitters/README.md

 ## User stories

 The following **required** functionality is completed:
+- [X] Users can create an account and logs in automatically.
 - [ ] Users can upload and browse their clothes (metadata could include color, event type, hot/warm/cool/cold usage, collar, sleeve length, etc.)
 - [ ] App suggests what to wear based on coordination: color, warm/cold & formality
 - [ ] User can search clothing by keyword (color, category, etc.)
-- [ ] Users can categorize their clothes by wardrobe (same clothes can be in different groupings)
+- [X] Users can categorize their clothes by wardrobe (same clothes can be in different groupings)
 - [ ] App suggestion based on shared outfit (for coordination)
 - [ ] User can share their wardrobe/outfits with friends